 Off-Campus Leasing and Living Workshop

-Learn about everything IU Campus Recreational Sports featuring free food, giveaways, entertainment, and games on 8/20 from 11am-2pm at Garrett Fieldhouse.
+Learn about everything IU Campus Recreational Sports featuring free food, giveaways, entertainment, and games on 8/19 from 11 am–2 pm at Garrett Fieldhouse.

 Sex, Drugs, Rock and Roll

-This event, sponsored by the Counseling and Psychological Services (CAPS), is designed to promote positive health choices and includes more than 40 student organizations and campus offices.
-Enjoy free food and giveaways on 8/20 from 11am-2pm at Showalter Fountain.
+This event, sponsored by the Counseling and Psychological Services (CAPS), is designed to promote positive health choices.
+Enjoy free food and giveaways on 8/19 from 11 am–2 pm at Showalter Fountain.

 Explore all of the Welcome Week events on the IU Events Calendar.